IBM/openshift-on-ibm-cloud-workshops/2-deploying-to-openshift/documentation/1-prereqs.md

 _Note:_ With the `--rm` option in the docker run command the container is deleted once you exit.
 This is intended.

+### Step 3: Move on with [Verify Access to OpenShift on the IBM Cloud](./1-prereqs.md#verify-access-to-openshift-on-the-ibm-cloud)

+---

 ### Tools - Option 2: Prebuilt Image with Code in Container

 There is an image on DockerHub with all required tools.
 This option works for Mac, Linux and Windows.
 To get started as quickly as possible, use this image.

-Run this command in a terminal:
+### Step 1: Run this command in a terminal

 ```
 $ docker run -ti nheidloff/openshift-workshop-tools:v1
 ```

-After the container has been started, run these commands in the container to get the lastest version of the workshop:
+### Step 2: After the container has been started, run these commands in the container to get the lastest version of the workshop:

 ```
 $ git clone https://github.com/nheidloff/openshift-on-ibm-cloud-workshops.git